EBIBioSamples/curami-v2/style_guide.md

 What is the correct way of storing data, or at least for analysing ?

-* All letters should be lower cased
+* All letters should be lower cased (abbreviations, acronyms ?)
 * Use space for word boundaries
 * Remove all special characters, use only alphanumerics - what is the impact